How to play on natural terrain and tips! POWDER×JUMP Tips 13

 There's nothing more fun than playing in natural terrain!

-Of course, we love powder, but it's not always powder-filled, and since you've come all the way to the mountains, there's no reason not to enjoy the whole experience.
+I love powder, of course, but you don't always get to ride in powder, and since you've come all the way to the mountains, you might as well enjoy the whole mountain.
 Freeriding is fun no matter where you ride.
 Playing on

-natural terrain not only allows you to enjoy a variety of riding styles, but the great appeal is that you can enjoy it with friends.
-For those of you who want to enjoy riding with friends, we'll teach you 13 tips to help you become good at playing with the terrain.
-We'll also tell you about the precautions you need to take when riding on natural terrain, which is full of variety.
+natural terrain not only allows you to enjoy a variety of riding styles, but it's also great because you can play together with friends.
+For those of you who want to enjoy riding with friends, here are 13 tips to help you become a master of terrain riding.
+We'll also share some important safety precautions for riding on the varied natural terrain.

 The setting is Rusutsu Resort in Hokkaido, where two freeskiers, Hirofumi Ishikawa and Hidemitsu Okada, will provide guidance on how to enjoy the natural terrain and tips on riding techniques